-Now almost 100 years later, Lions Clubs International is the world's largest service club organization, with more than 1.3 million members in more than 45,000 clubs and countless stories of Lions acting on the same simple idea: let's improve our communities.
+Now over 100 years later, Lions Clubs International is the world's largest service club organization, with more than 1.3 million members in more than 45,000 clubs and countless stories of Lions acting on the same simple idea: let's improve our communities.
 Lions Clubs International is not a fraternal, social or political organization - It is a group of men and women bonded together to do things that you and I cannot do as individuals.

 Centennial Celebration (aka Lions 100)